 - A detailed description of the public record being requested

-- Whether the requester wants to inspect the records in person (by appointment), have responsive records copied or scanned (applicable fee applies) and delivery method and/or address where physical copies or digital scans are to be remitted in response to request.
+- Whether the requester wants to inspect the records in person (by appointment), have responsive records copied or scanned (applicable fees apply) and delivery method and/or address where physical copies or digital scans are to be remitted in response to the request.